Authored by the expert who managed and guided the team behind the Algeria Property Pack

 What mortgage rates are foreigners offered in Algiers in 2026?

-As of early 2026, if you are one of the rare foreigners who qualifies for a local mortgage in Algiers (typically requiring residency and local income), expect interest rates in the mid-to-high single digits, roughly 6% to 9% nominal depending on term, profile, and whether a subsidized program applies.
+As of early 2026, the rare foreigner who qualifies for a housing loan in Algiers can expect mortgage interest rates in the range of roughly 6% to 9% annually, depending on the bank, the loan term, the borrower's profile, and whether the product is conventional or Islamic (Murabaha) financing.

 What will taxes, fees, and ongoing costs look like in Algiers?